Iprobablydontknowwhatimdoing/Worldbuilding/Peoples/The Junglefolk.md

 	 - To go to fay realm full of jungle, small.
 Has fay and other humanoids, full of wild.
 Where god resides
 	 - To come of age, hunts
 	 - to bond to mount
+	 - to become leader
+	 - to succeed squad leader
+	 - to welcome new group
+	 - to say goodbye to dead or dying
+	 - to obtain new pet
 	 -